Getting Started

 Open System Console.
 If you are on other systems, run Blender from the

-printed into the terminal.
+to the terminal.

 Manual Editing of Fixture Data#